Explore the many benefits that work experience opportunities bring to businesses, young people, and the wider community.

 Holiday request procedures, notice periods what to do when workers are sick.

 Workers must give you notice that they wish to take leave.
-You can agree the notice period with your workers and should set this out in writing.
+You can agree on the notice period with your workers and should set this out in writing.

 If there is no agreement in place, they must give notice of at least twice the length of the intended leave period.
 You must reply within the same length of time as the intended leave.